Ravencentric/ravencentric.github.io/content/projects.md

 So I went and read that code instead.
 After a few hours of trial, error, and carefully extracting pieces of logic, I eventually isolated the core encryption and decryption routines.
-Once that part was figured out, the rest of the client was fairly straightforward, and it doesn’t depend on another PrivateBin library.
+Once that part was figured out, the rest of the client was fairly straightforward, and it doesn't depend on another PrivateBin library.

 [PrivateBin]: https://privatebin.info/
 [`PrivateBinAPI`]: https://github.com/Pioverpie/privatebin-api/